aosabook/500lines/data-store/chapter.md

 however, you can learn more about transaction management in the [Datamic chapter.]

-There are other system-maintainance problems we have to think about, as well.
+There are other system-maintenance problems we also have to think about.
 Stale data is not reclaimed in this implementation, so repeated updates
 (even to the same key)